Paracetamol Reneval, tablets 500 mg 10 pcs

 rarely: decreased blood pressure.

-very rarely: bronchospasm (in patients with hypersensitivity to acetylsalicylic acid and other nonsteroidal anti-inflammatory drugs).
+very rarely: bronchospasm (in patients with hypersensitivity to acetylsalicylic acid and other non-steroidal anti-inflammatory drugs).

 Gastrointestinal disorders

-often: Diarrhea, constipation, dyspepsia, bloating;
+often: diarrhea, constipation, dyspepsia, bloating;

 rarely: abdominal pain, nausea, vomiting;